AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/email-verification.md

 >[!NOTE]
 >
->To resend a verification email to an unverified user, simply select their record and click the **Verify Email** button.
+>To resend a verification email to an unverified user, simply select their record and click the **[!UICONTROL Verify Email]** button.

 ## Changing an Email Address {#changing-an-email-address}

 When a user's email address is changed, it becomes unverified.
 An email will be sent to them allowing them to re-verify.
-Users can manually resend that email by clicking **Resend Verification**.
+Users can manually resend that email by clicking **[!UICONTROL Resend Verification]**.

    ![](assets/email-verification-2.png)